NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Cycle Elemental Stance.md

 **Effect** Stride or Step, and then enter a different elemental stance from the one you're currently in.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*